Porges/ways-to-play/src/articles/cards/ceki/index.md

 * {% gameref cholek-tiga %} (‘draw three’), a Malaysian game for two or three players[@BabaMalayDictionary p.
 214][@ChikiCards p.
 125]
+* {% gameref thothit %}, a Javanese game for three players where the goal is to capture identical pairs[@JavaanseKaartspelen p.
+71–2]
+* {% gameref enthit %}, a similar Javanese game for three players where the goal is to capture identical quadruplets[@JavaanseKaartspelen p.
+74]
+* {% gameref thothit-kuna %}, an older and slower version of the game[@JavaanseKaartspelen p.
+74]
+* {% gameref thothit-yogyakarta %}, a luck-based Javanese game for three players[@JavaanseKaartspelen p.
+73]
+* {% gameref thit-thit-dulit %}, a luck-based Javanese game for two players[@JavaanseKaartspelen p.
+73]

 **Simple** gambling games:

 * {% gameref sampen %} is a gambling game from Java that requires no skill
+* {% gameref thothit-banyuwangi %} is a similar game
+* {% gameref sembreh %} is nearly identical to the previous[@JavaanseKaartspelen p.
+76]

 **Trick-taking** games: